ON THIS PAGE: You will find out more about the factors that increase the chance of developing a desmoid tumor. Use the menu to see other pages.

 There are no known causes for desmoid tumors.
 However, the following risk factors may increase a person’s chance of developing a desmoid tumor:

-Gender.
+Sex.
 Desmoid tumors are slightly more common in women than in men.

 Pregnancy: Desmoid tumors may form around or during the time of pregnancy.
 Pregnancy-associated desmoid tumors usually develop in the wall of the abdomen.
 The tumors may be related to the stretching of the abdominal wall during pregnancy, high levels of estrogen that occur during pregnancy, or both.